Jakedoes1111/MetaMap/README.md

 - `ChineseCalendarProvider` – BaZi pillars, luck cycles, sexagenary conversions.
 - `ZWDSProvider`, `QMDJProvider`, `FSProvider`, `HDProvider`, `GKProvider`.

 Inject your implementation into the relevant system route (under `app/systems/**`).
 When a provider is absent, UI components surface `UNKNOWN` banners.
-Mark paid or private sources with `notes:"privacy:paid"` so users can filter them out.
+Mark paid or private sources by setting the `privacy` field to `paid` or `internal` so collaborators can filter them out.

 Until a calculator is integrated, MetaMap never invents WA/HA/JA/BaZi/ZWDS/QMDJ/FS/HD/GK results—only deterministic math (e.g., numerology) is pre-filled.